Three Lakes Route

 Description of the walk

-(S/E) Take the direction of the village centre, at the square of the city hall, veer right and follow Rue de la Forge.
-At the « stop » sign, take the dirt path in front of you.
+(S/E) Head towards the village.
+At the town hall square, turn slightly to the right and follow Rue de la Forge.
+At the stop sign, take the dirt road opposite.

-(5) When you reach the crossroads, turn right, cross the bridge that spans the stream and continue until you reach the junction with the D85.
+(11) Turn right, cross the bridge over the stream and continue to the junction with the D85.

 Waypoints